SPSquonK/.SPSquonK/README.md

 - My [Server Starter 🇬🇧](https://github.com/SPSquonK/ServerStarter)
 - [I fused every server side executable for SFlyFF](https://www.xn--s-sfa.fr/wp-content/uploads/2020/05/DBWorldServer02.png)
 - I've posted some snippets on my [gist page 🇬🇧](https://gist.github.com/SPSquonK/).
-- I wrote a french [devblog](https://www.sà.fr 🇫🇷) about my adventures (warning: because my writing skills are bad, you need a MSc both in FlyFF and C++ to understand something)
+- I wrote a french [devblog 🇫🇷](https://www.sà.fr) about my adventures (warning: because my writing skills are bad, you need a MSc both in FlyFF and C++ to understand something)

 ## Triple Triad

-[I developed a private server for the FFWTT](https://esthar.fr 🇫🇷), a french online Triple Triad game.
+[I developed a private server for the FFWTT 🇫🇷](https://esthar.fr), a french online Triple Triad game.
 While my server has currently no player base, you can still play against the bots that are always online.